niall-code/aperta-api/README.md

 >         blank=False
 >     )

+### Add a related_name to liked_post in the Like model

+In my React app, I was having issues with its 'Liked' page.
+As part of my efforts to solve it, I here added `related_name='likes'` into the `liked_post` field of my Like model, connectedly added two letter 's' within `likes/views.py`, and re-migrated.

 ## Credit

 - My project has been significantly based on my previous codealong work from Code Institute's Moments walkthrough project, but with additional functionality, including two new models, and other miscellaneous alterations.